The Rise of the Berlin Wall

 Peaceful Protests

-The tide turned on November 9, 1989, when thousands of East Germans began massing at the Berlin Wall, demanding freedom of movement.
-This gathering was triggered by an unexpected announcement made by Günter Schabowski, a senior East German official.
+On November 9, 1989, the tide turned when thousands of East Germans began massing around the Berlin Wall, demanding freedom of movement.
+The reason for this gathering was an unscheduled announcement made by an East German senior official, Günter Schabowski.

-During a press conference, Schabowski declared that new travel regulations would allow East Germans to visit West Germany.
-This revelation spread like wildfire, and people began flocking to the border checkpoints, seeking passage to the other side.
+In a press conference, Schabowski announced East German travel regulations which would allow people to travel to West Germany.
+Once revealed, people took off to the border checkpoints to pass over to the other side.

 Unplanned Eruption